According to the very popular quote by Brian Halligan, “Just because you are the loudest, doesn’t make you right.”

 - Digital ads content is shareable.
 Thousands of people can like it and share it with others within seconds.

-Drawbacks of Digital Marketing
+Downsides of Digital Marketing

 Just like traditional marketing, there are a few drawbacks to digital marketing.
 However, they are comparatively few: